yelchuriaakanksha/fsnd-logs/README.md

 A Reporting page that prints out reports in a plain text format based on the data in the database.This reporting tool is a python program using the `psycopg2` module to connect to the database.

-## Installation

-There are some dependancies and a few instructions on how to run the application.

 ## Requirements

 1. Python